rohantmp/enhancements/enhancements/local-storage/automatic-detection.md

 type DeviceDiscoveryPolicy struct {
 	// Device type that should be used for auto detection.
 This would be one of the types supported
 	// by the local-storage operator.
-Initial possible types can be - crypt,raid1, raid4, raid5,
+Initial possible types can be - crypt, raid1, raid4, raid5,
 	// raid10, multipath, disk, tape, printer, processor, worm, rom, scanner, mo-disk, changer,
 	// comm, raid, enclosure, rbc, osd, and no-lun.
 	DeviceType DeviceDiscoveryPolicyType `json:"deviceType"`
 	// A list of regular expressions that will be used to exclude certain devices
 	// For example - ["^rbd[0-9]+p?[0-9]{0,}$"]
 	// +optional
-	DeviceExclusionFilter []string `json:"deviceExclusionFilter"`
+	DeviceInclusionFilter []string `json:"deviceInclusionFilter"`
 	// For excluding rotational devices like mechanical disks
 	// +optional
-	ExcludeRotational bool `json:"excludeRotational"`
+	IncludeRotational bool `json:"includeRotational"`
 	// For excluding non rotational devices like SSDs
 	// +optional
-	ExcludeNonRotational bool `json:"excludeNonRotational"`
+	IncludeNonRotational bool `json:"includeNonRotational"`
 }
 ```

 ### Test Plan

-- The integration tests for Local-Storage operators already exists.
-Those tests needs to be upgraded for testing this features.
+- The integration tests for the LSO already exist.
+These tests will need to be updated to test this feature.

 ### Graduation Criteria